Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 The methods listed are from anywhere in the hierarchy, but only methods that have actually been sent to any instance of this class.
 Super methods will never appear, because they will all be inlined - unless they are recursive

 ## Interpretation Classes

+**This hasn't been updated in a while... so may not be accurate**

 These are classes that the interpreter understands for execution.
-These are the names in Pharo - the AS prefix is removed in the ASTSmalltalk image.
+These are the names in Pharo - the AS prefix is removed in the ZagSmalltalk image.
 ### ASSend
 Fields:
 - whitespace - nil or a string that should follow the token in textual representation - ignored by interpreter